akalverboer/canvas2apng/README.md

 You can also download (save) the animation as local PNG file by using a link element (\<a\>) with download attribute.
 See the function **downloadAPNG(iLink)** in the demo application.

+# CRC32 Calculation
+A function is taken from the internet to calculate CRC32 values (see code).